Tkhaitan17/google-ai-hackathon/README.md

 - Insurance Policies
 - General Legal Documents

-## 🚀 Deployment

-### GitHub Pages
-1. Push your code to GitHub
-2. Go to repository Settings > Pages
-3. Select source branch
-4. Your app will be available at `https://yourusername.github.io/legallens-ai`

-### Netlify
-1. Connect your GitHub repository
-2. Set build command: `echo "No build required"`
-3. Set publish directory: `.`
-4. Add environment variables in Netlify dashboard

-### Vercel
-1. Import your GitHub repository
-2. Set framework: Other
-3. Add environment variables
-4. Deploy

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test thoroughly
-5. Submit a pull request

 ## 📝 License

 This project is licensed under the MIT License - see the LICENSE file for details.